chrislupp/Papercut/docs/configuration.md

 - **text_font_size** (optional, default: `12`): Font size for description and other text in points

-- **font_family** (optional, default: `"Times New Roman"`): Font family for the cover page
+- **font_family** (optional, default: `"Arial"`): Font family for the cover page
-  - Common options: "Times New Roman", "Georgia", "Arial", "Helvetica"
+  - Common options: "Arial", "Helvetica", "Times New Roman", "Georgia"
-  - Falls back to Times New Roman if the specified font is not available
+  - Falls back to Arial if the specified font is not available
   - The title and "Description" heading are rendered in bold

 ### Examples